qutip/qutip/doc/guide/guide-correlation.rst

 | :func:`qutip.correlation.correlation_4op_2t` | :math:`\left<A(t)B(t+\tau)C(t+\tau)D(t)\right>`. |
 +----------------------------------------------+--------------------------------------------------+

 The most common use-case is to calculate correlation functions of the kind :math:`\left<A(\tau)B(0)\right>`, in which case we use the correlation function solvers that start from the steady state, e.g., the :func:`qutip.correlation.correlation_2op_1t` function.
-These correlation function sovlers return a vector or matrix (in general complex) with the correlations as a function of the delays times.
+These correlation function solvers return a vector or matrix (in general complex) with the correlations as a function of the delays times.

 .. _correlation-steady: